Package @ideable/style-org-theme

 <div id="outline-container-1" class="outline-2"> <!-- section 1 --> </div> <div id="outline-container-2" class="outline-2"> <!-- section 2 --> </div> <div id="outline-container-3" class="outline-2"> <!-- section 3 --> <div id="bibliography"> <!-- bibliography goes here --> </div> </div>

-command is always ignored unless it is belonged to a section.
-This is due to the internal implementation of keyword parser of ox-html
+The problem is that the #+BIBLIOGRAPHY command is always ignored unless it is belonged to a section.
+This is due to the internal implementation of keyword parser of ox-html.
+Currently hacking some post-processing code is the onlysolution if you do not want to do it manually.

 This problem is solved as follows.